polygon-io/ui-swagger/README.md

 - minify all javascript files
 - optimize all image files
 - minify css files
-- remove all `console.log` in the code
+- remove all `console.log` in the code!